 One of the core aims of Mensa is the identification and fostering of human intelligence.
-In support of this aim many national Mensa groups have gifted and talented support programs.
+In support of this aim many National Mensa groups have gifted and talented support programs.
 These provide assistance, resources and support to teachers and parents in their work to develop the potential of gifted children and young people.
 Most countries with a Mensa chapter coordinate activities for children and students and/or their parents.
-These may include outings, weekend programmes, newsletters, competitions, games, even camps.
-Mensa has an international Gifted Youth Committee, which gathers and disseminates ideas and strategies throughout the Mensa world.
-Some of the highlights are included below.
+These may include outings, weekend programs, newsletters, competitions, games, even camps.
+Mensa has an international Gifted Youth Committee, which gathers and disseminates ideas and strategies worldwide through the Mensa.
+Some of the highlights are included below:

 The Logic Olympiad

 The Logical Olympiad, held yearly in the Czech Republic, is an exceptional competition because it is not based on learned knowledge but on logical thinking.

 The main aims of the competition are to lead children to think logically and to offer them an opportunity to compete with others across the country, and also to stimulate a desire to think.
 The competition also serves to detect and identify intellectually gifted children whose hidden talents have not yet been recognised, and offers Mensa activities to all competing children.